cbkow/mid-render/README.md

 ![Mid Render Image](docs/images/midrender_iyinJkrW2D.png)

-Mid Render is a lightweight render farm coordinator with a simple install process and automated connectivity.
+Mid Render is a lightweight C++, Rust, and [Dear ImGUI](https://github.com/ocornut/imgui) render farm coordinator with a simple install process and automated connectivity.
 It's a self-healing mesh system where each render node can act as a coordinator.
 If one drops out, another takes its place.
 It uses UDP for fast handshakes but falls back to a file-system-based "phonebook" to help connect nodes in VPNs and complex network scenarios.
 Job coordination is over http.

 It has a very simple job template setup that uses JSON templates to launch commands with flags, including regex hints for parsing stdout and tracking progress.
 It's DCC agnostic.
 Job templates and DCC submission plugins are included as examples.